QuadroTim/amlta-project/README.md

 Python 3.11

-Tested on windows and in Colab.
+Tested on Windows and in Colab.

 # Setup